schoolsbycounty

 Are the largest listed schools the ones our address can actually attend, or are they only county-level context?

-About Schools in Lake of the Woods County, Minnesota
+Education data brief for Lake of the Woods County, Minnesota.

 School Overview